Mosqueiro

 Mosqueiro is an island near the south bank of the Pará River in the Brazilian state of Pará.
 Since July 6, 1989, the northwest coast of the island has comprised an administrative district of the city of Belém, roughly 67 km north of the downtown area of the city.
 The island has 17 km of beaches with freshwater tides, which draw vacationers primarily in the dry season.
 The largest settlement on the island is the town of Vila (often referred to simply as Mosqueiro) on the westernmost part of the island.

 Origin of the name

 Scholars have attributed the name Mosqueiro to a corruption of the native Tupinambá word moqueio, which referred to the local practice of smoking meat and fish.
 In the early period of Portuguese colonization, the Tupinambá supplied smoked meat and fish to the city of Belém.
 The Portuguese, unfamiliar with the term moqueio, called the island Mosqueiro, which was the name of several places on the Iberian Peninsula.
 In Portuguese, the word mosqueiro means "flypaper".

+History

+The Tupinambá had fled to Mosqueiro after the arrival of Europeans in the North-East of Brazil.
+They were there when the Portuguese arrived.
+At the beginning of the 18th Century, the French and the Aruã laid siege to the village Murubira on the island for a year.

+The rubber boom brought electricity to the island.
+It also started to be sought as a tourist destination.
+On 12 January 1976, a 1457 m long bridge called Ponte Sebastião R. de Oliveira was inaugurated, connecting it to the mainland.